-Staging is a way of describing a cancer, such as where it is located, if or where it has spread, and if it is affecting the functions of other organs in the body.
-Doctors use diagnostic tests to determine the cancer's stage, so staging may not be complete until all the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis.
+Staging is a way of describing where the cancer is located, how much the cancer has grown, and if or where it has spread.
+Doctors use diagnostic tests to find out the cancer's stage, so staging may not be complete until all the tests are finished.
+Knowing the stage helps the doctor recommend the best kind of treatment and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of cancer.

 TX: The primary tumor cannot be evaluated.

 T0 (T zero): There is no evidence of cancer in the breast.

 Tis: This refers to carcinoma in situ.
 The cancer is confined within the ducts of the breast tissue and has not spread into the surrounding tissue of the breast.

 Tis (DCIS): DCIS is a noninvasive cancer, but if not removed, it may develop into an invasive breast cancer later.
 DCIS means that cancer cells have been found in breast ducts and have not spread past the layer of tissue where they began.

 T1: The tumor in the breast is 20 mm or smaller in size at its widest area.
 This is a little less than an inch.
 This stage is then broken into 4 substages depending on the size of the tumor:

 T1mi is a tumor that is 1 mm or smaller.

 T1a is a tumor that is larger than 1 mm but 5 mm or smaller.